HackYourFuture/Node.js/week2/MAKEME.md

 So far you've build a basic web server.
 We've loaded in the necessary modules.
 We have an `end point`, which is `/`.
 We have activated the server, by `listening` to a port number.
 And we have created a `POST` request to handle input from the user.

-This week's homework we will expand on that, in 2 parts:
+This week's assignments we will expand on that, in 2 parts:

 1. We will connect our API to an external API to grab the data we want.
 2. We are going to add tests to our API to ensure that it works as intended.